-Anyone fortunate enough to have studied with Ron felt they had a special connection with him.
+His passing evoked a flood of tributes on social media, many of his former students describing a special bond with him.
 Because he had this way of speaking to you as if you were the only person in the world that mattered.

 And during his in-studio painting critiques, you were.

 Our class was bursting at the seams–nearly 40 painters, three generations, shoulder to shoulder in an average-size room.
 Yet somehow he got to each of us, one by one of us, and delivered all the information we needed.

 When it was your turn, you had Ron’s full attention.
 He was totally present, maintained eye contact, and stayed focused on you and your work.

 He’d then move on to the next student.
 But the inspiration never left you.